|The Bismarck under way|

 Lütjens, due to his brilliant maneuver, now had one last chance to save his ship.
 It required lateral thinking and a true appreciation of British naval resources, which were based primarily in the south along the convoy routes and at Gibraltar.
 The correct decision at this key juncture was not to resume heading south - Lütjens knew that the British knew that his destination, whatever it was, was to the south.
 They would be lying in wait.
-Anyone who has enjoyed games in the playground knows that if someone is following you and you break free, resuming your original path is not the best choice if you want to escape.
+Anyone who has enjoyed games in the playground (or video games) knows that if someone is following you and you break free, resuming your original path is not the best choice if you want to escape.
 Lütjens' chance to break free to the north and return to Norway was not as good as previously, because the British were on to him, but it was still his best hope.
-However, he most likely felt bound by orders to continue heading south, a tragic error for him.
+However, Lütjens most likely felt bound by orders to continue heading south, a tragic error for him.
 The lure was that France was closer... but it also was bound to be heavily guarded by every ship the British could muster.

 Now the British were in trouble.
 Their ships were spread out, heading in all sorts of directions without a target, and getting low on fuel.
 The Bismarck could be anywhere in the vastness of the Atlantic, perhaps heading west, maybe south, even maybe heading east toward the Continent.
 In the event, the British fleet headed west in case the Bismarck was headed for the vulnerable convoys.
 Despite all of his earlier mistakes, Lütjens was safe and now had a free hand.
 He simply had to keep a low profile and head to port at full speed.
 It was a no-brainer situation that he had pulled off with his brilliant escape from the Suffolk.

 It was now that Lütjens made his last and biggest mistake, and once again it is difficult to understand.
 He sent a long message to Hitler crowing about his force's achievements, a pointless communication that enabled the British, heading in all the wrong directions and unlikely to find the Bismarck before dark, to triangulate its location.
 Sending such messages actually was sort of Lütjens' trademark - he had done the same thing after some victories during Operation Berlin a few months earlier.
-Despite some British errors of their own, they finally figured out where the Bismarck was and even decoded enough of the message to deduce that the ship was headed to Brest.
+Despite some British errors of their own, this enabled the British to locate the Bismarck.
+They even decoded enough of the message to deduce that the ship was headed to Brest.
 It was a complete disaster for Lütjens (who, in his defense, couldn't know that the Royal Navy had broken his codes) and the 2200 men on the Bismarck.
 The game was up, with the British finally realizing that all they had to do was place ships between the Bismarck and the French coast.
 A fleet of British Coastal Command long-range PBY Catalinas was sent out, and one of them (piloted by a US Navy Ensign, the US not even being at war yet) spotted the Bismarck at 10:30 on 26 May, early enough to divert ships to it before darkness.
 The Bismarck was still 690 nautical miles northwest of Brest.
 At cruising speed, the Bismarck could have been within Luftwaffe protection by the next morning.
 All it had to do was survive the day and keep steaming, and there still were no British ships in sight.